-Requests for Review dated 6 & 7 March 2008:
+Requests for Review dated 5 & 6 March 2008:

-"The plant expanded the annual brick output from 73 million to 80 million in this monitoring period and the PP claimed the emission reductions only for the baseline output of 73 million bricks by using a production conversion factor.
+"The plant expanded the annual brick output from 73 million to 92 million in this monitoring period and the PP claimed the emission reductions only for the baseline output of 73 million bricks by using a production conversion factor.
 However, the methodology requires that the project activity does not increase the capacity of final outputs.
-CAR 7 was raised in this regard and it was closed because according the DOE, the approach was conservative.
-However:

-- 1. Further clarification is required on how the DOE verified that the monitoring report is in line with the methodology and how it verified the conservativeness of the project emissions associated with this approach. - 2.
-Substantiated clarification of the PP and DOE is required on the impact of the higher production rate on the conclusions on the additionality of the project activity, if this higher production rate was assumed at the moment of registration of the project activity".
+1. Further clarification is required on how the DOE verified that the monitoring report is in line with the methodology and how it verified the conservativeness of the project emissions associated with this approach.

+2. Substantiated clarification of the PP and DOE is required on the impact of the higher production rate on the conclusions on the additionality of the project activity, if this higher production rate was assumed at the moment of registration of the project activity".